- INVESTORS

 Management and comments for the year

 SCA works continuously to build relations with existing and new customers in order to reduce the consequences of lost sales from established customers.
 Generally, customers in the pulp and paper segments are major companies, such as tissue manufacturers and corrugated board manufacturers.
-Within the Wood business area, SCA has developed new customer segments over the years.
-Traditionally, solid-wood products are distributed by wholesalers.
-SCA has built up business relationships with distributors in the building materials trade, which are focused on distribution to consumers, including the DIY segment.
-In addition, certain construction components are manufactured for sale directly to industry.
+For solid-wood products, the main focus is on long-term partnerships, both globally with industrial customers and in Scandinavia with the building materials trade.
+Increased stability and profitability over time is achieved by working with the strongest players in these areas in markets where the company can ensure strong logistical operations.

 Description of risk

 SCA is dependent on a large number of suppliers.
-The loss of key suppliers could result in costs for SCA and problems in the value chain.
+The loss of key suppliers could result in costs for SCA and disruption in the supply chain.
 Suppliers that fail to comply with SCA’s Supplier Standard could also cause problems for SCA.
 Global or regional crises may have a negative impact on the supplier’s capacity to meet its commitments and on the mobility of goods and services.

 Impact: Medium